 - BBC News Channel 231

 For those who do not have Freeview or Satellite TV.
-Here is the link for watching the the News Live online: https://www.bbc.co.uk/iplayer/live/bbcnews
+Here is the link for watching the News Live online: www.bbc.co.uk/iplayer/live/bbcnews

 Visual Impairment (VI) Service

-- We will continue to support you by telephone on a typical fortnightly basis to discuss your child’s progress.
+- Supporting you by telephone, on a typical fortnightly basis, to discuss your child’s progress.
 Together we will discuss next steps, activities you can do and we can send you activity plans via email for you to work on in the home.

-- We will continue to provide the Key Working role as much as possible, so please let your Portage Home Visitor know if you need support with anything.
+- Continuing to provide the Key Working role as much as possible, so please let your Portage Home Visitor know if you need support with anything.

-- If you wish, it would be amazing if you could send us photos and videos of your child via our secure work email and we can upload these onto your child’s Tapestry Development Journal, to enable us to continue to track your child’s progress.
+- If you could send us photos and videos of your child via our secure work email, we can upload these onto your child’s Tapestry Development Journal, so that we may continue to track your child’s progress.

-Doncaster Family Hubs are sharing lots of ideas for activities and things to do at home with your children Family Hubs and Services, you can also like their Facebook page via your locality by searching ‘Doncaster Family Hubs’.
+Doncaster Family Hubs are also sharing lots of ideas for activities and things to do at home with your children; you can also like their Facebook page via your locality by searching ‘Doncaster Family Hubs’.

-The dates given to you for our monthly Portage Opportunity Group are all cancelled.
+The dates given to you for our monthly Portage Opportunity Group remain cancelled.
 We will resume the group at the Seedlings room, Maple Medical Centre as soon as we are safely able to.

-If you require any further support, you can contact your allocated Portage Home Visitor direct or Doncaster Portage team on 01302 862102 Monday to Friday 9am – 5pm
+If you require any further support, you can contact your allocated Portage Home Visitor direct or the Doncaster Portage team on 01302 862102 Monday to Friday 9am – 5pm.

 Early Years Inclusion Team (EYIT)

-We are working hard to ensure that settings, practitioners and parents have up to date and relevant information and to provide the best support during these difficult and challenging times.
+We are continuing to ensure that early years providers , practitioners and parents have up to date and relevant information and to provide the best support during these difficult and challenging times.

 We are offering support through:

-- Keeping in regular contact via phone calls, messages, emails etc., this contact to childminders, settings and parents ensuring that up to date information is shared, support and advice is given and that needs are met.
+- Keeping in regular contact via phone calls, messages, emails to childminders, settings and parents ensuring that up to date information is shared, support and advice is given and that needs are met.